Crystalwarrior/KFO-Server/README.md

 	- If not given a target area, it will use the server's default area (usually area 0).
 * **bilock** "area 1", "area 2"
     - Changes the passage status (locked/unlocked) between two areas.
+* **blind** "ID"
+    - Changes the blind status of a target.
+    - Blind players will receive no character sprites nor background with IC messages and cannot use "visual" commands such as /look, /getarea, etc.
 * **bloodtrail** "ID"
 	- Changes the bleeding status of a target.
 	- If bleeding, they will leave 'blood' in all areas they pass through, and send OOC notifications to players in the area and those who join indicating their status.
 Sneaking and bleeding players send altered notifications.